Make sure your educational investment has value by choosing a regionally accredited university.

 What is the Difference Between Regional and National Accreditation?

 The difference between a "regionally accredited" and "nationally accredited" school is a very important one when choosing the institution you will attend.
 Regional accreditation is highly regarded around the world because it is a comprehensive, peer-reviewed process that ensures a consistent standard of quality for higher education institutions.
-It is rooted in the history of traditional brick-and-mortar colleges and universities, and CSU-Global is proud to be one of the few fully accredited online universities.
+It is rooted in the history of traditional brick-and-mortar colleges and universities, and CSU-Global is proud to be one of the few regionally accredited online universities.

 Regional accreditation standards require that up to one-third of a degree program’s curriculum includes general education courses in social, natural and physical sciences, English, math, humanities, and art.
 Colleges and universities that are regionally accredited usually only accept transfer credits or degrees from other regionally accredited institutions.

 The Higher Learning Commission (HLC) is one of six regional institutional accreditors in the United States.
 The HLC accredits and thereby grants membership to educational institutions in the North Central region: Arkansas, Arizona, Colorado, Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, New Mexico, South Dakota, Wisconsin, West Virginia, and Wyoming.
 The HLC is recognized by both the U.S. Department of Education and the Council on Higher Education Accreditation (CHEA).

 The HLC has designed the accreditation process to achieve its mission: Serving the common good by assuring and advancing the quality of higher education.